yahsieh37/gender-classification-tensorflow/README.md

 Instructions for setting up the dependencies can be found [here](https://github.com/JordanCola/Facial-Recognition-VGG-Face).

 ## Folders
+This section briefly describs each folder in the repository.
+- `Model_files`: Contains every model files, including the pretrained VGG-Face model and the fine-tunned gender classification models.
+See [this section](#convert-model-weights-from-matconvnet-to-tensorflow) and [this section](#transfer-learning) for more details.
+- `GenderDataset_Small`: Contains the small gender classification dataset.
+See [this section](#gender-classification-data-preparation) for more details.
+- `Feature_files`: Contains the features of the gender classification dataset extracted by the pretrained VGG-Face model backbone.
+See [this section](#transfer-learning) for more details.
+- `Results`: Contains the predictions of the gender in the testing images.
+See [this section](#evaluating-the-model) for more details.

 ## Convert model weights from MatConvNet to Tensorflow
 The weights that are used to create the pretrained model can be found [here](https://m-training.s3-us-west-2.amazonaws.com/dlchallenge/vgg_face_matconvnet.tar.gz).
 After downloading and unzipping, put the `vgg_face.mat` file in the `Model_files` folder.
 Then, run the Trained_Model_Creation.py script